 First thought- I should have brought my muck boots.
 When it comes to those “I’ll get a few shots after” excursions, I get to thinking that I’ll be in and out.
 Like maybe I could just shoot a few shots from the car on the way home.
 No, no, no. I’m in the forest with a camera.
 I’m going to wander.

 To set the scene, let’s look at the banner image above.
-On the left, a well burned longleaf habitat.
+On the left, a well-burned longleaf habitat.
 Sparse trees, the palmettos low to the ground.
 No large shrubs.
-To the right, a depression in the underlying limestone.
-Here, cypress trees and grasses grow (compare to the treeless ephemeral wetlands of the Munson Sandhills, which host different amphibians).
+To the right, a slight dip in elevation, where water collects.
+Here, cypress trees and grasses grow (compare this to the treeless ephemeral wetlands of the Munson Sandhills, which host different amphibians).

 Past the wetland, I saw a line of densely packed hardwood trees lining a creek.
 At the base of this tree line, I saw fluorescent green specks.
 Pitcher plants!
 I started to head over.